semojs/awesome-semo/README.md

 npm run hello-world

 # A Semo REPL with some plugins
-semo run --with repl-jsdoc --with repl-wiki --with repl-translate --wth repl-npm --with repl-tldr --with repl-sheet --with repl-hint -- repl
+semo run --with repl-jsdoc --with repl-wiki --with repl-translate --with repl-npm --with repl-tldr --with repl-sheet --with repl-hint -- repl
 ```

 ## Articles